-The Attorney General, Minister of Foreign Affairs, Regional Integration and International Trade (Mr M. Gobin): Thank you, Mr Speaker, Sir.
+The Attorney-General, Minister of Foreign Affairs, Regional Integration and International Trade (Mr M. Gobin): Thank you, Mr Speaker, Sir.

-I will be very, very brief on my intervention.
+I will be very, very brief in my intervention.
 I speak in support of this Bill and I was shocked when I heard the previous orator, hon.
-Osman Mahomed, saying that if, in some very distant future and in some very distant galaxy, they will come into power, they will scrap this Bill.
+Osman Mahomed, saying that if, in some very distant future and in some very distant galaxy, they come to power, they will scrap this Bill.
 I am very worried.

-In some very distant galaxy maybe and very distant future but, what worries me is that you are going to scrap such a Bill.
+In some very distant galaxy, maybe, and in a very distant future, but what worries me is that you are going to scrap such a Bill.
 Let me say something - no government has been able to bring and pass a Water Bill for the past 25 years.
 25 years!
 Go and check it.
-I am saying this because I speak of personal experience.
-I was temporary State counsel at the State Law Office and the Water Bill was being discussed and drafted but no government had the political courage to bring it to the House, for some...
+I am saying this because I speak from personal experience.
+I was temporary State counsel at the State Law office, and the Water Bill was being discussed and drafted but no government had the political courage to bring it to the House, for some...

-Our consultant on this Bill, a former Chief Justice, hon.
-Caunhye, was then the Parliamentary Counsel.
-He was promoted, he became a Judge, he has retired from the service, and the Water Bill was still being debated by various Ministries and stakeholders but has never come to this House, and we all know why, because there were certain, yes, the right word is, vested interests not to bring this Bill to the House.
+Our consultant on this Bill, a former Chief Justice, Honourable Caunhye, was then the Parliamentary Counsel.
+He was promoted; he became a judge; he has retired from the service; and the Water Bill was still being debated by various ministries and stakeholders but has never come to this House, and we all know why, because there were certain, yes, the right word is, vested interests not to bring this Bill to the House.
 And now when I hear the Opposition saying they are going to scrap it, then we know, we therefore understand that you hold a brief for those having the vested interests, and this is what worries me in this country.

 What are we doing in this Bill, Mr Speaker, Sir?
-It starts in one of the very first provisions, in section 5, Domaine public, I quote -
+It starts in one of the very first provisions, in section 5, Domaine public, I quote - understand that there is a long line of decided cases at the Supreme Court ever since the 1900s, culminating in the latest one from the Privy Council saying that these streams and rivers are du domaine public.
+We are reinforcing this principle with this Act.